-Getting you ready for life beyond education?
+Getting you ready for life beyond education

 Why does work experience matter?

+It’s also a great way of trying a career before you fully buy into it.
 It’s as much about getting a taste for the working environment as the job itself.
 You’re always going to find it a bit strange compared to being at school, but if you discover that you can’t stand being in an office, for example, or that working outdoors actually doesn’t suit you, those are good things to know.
 Then you can make changes to your plans based on what you learn.

 Instead, plan your work experience for times when you’ll be able to focus on it and get the most out of it.
 You might find that your school or college sets time aside during the term for work experience; or you could arrange some yourself during the holidays.

 What does it involve?

 It really depends on the kind of employer you spend your work experience with.
 It could be anything from shadowing another employee to doing various tasks to help others do their job.
 Some employers have dedicated work experience schemes, so that’s another option to look out for when you’re doing your research.